cnsuhao/engine1/docs/Markdown/ScenarioFile.md

-Scenario XML Files {#ScenarioXMLFile}
+Scenario Files {#ScenarioFile}
 ==================

 The engine can be used to simulate various physiological scenarios.
 The Common Data Model (CDM) provides a Scenario structure that can contain a set of instructions that can be used to drive the engine.
-Below you can see :
-- How a scenario is structured in XSD Schema
-- XML examples of all the actions, conditions, assessments supported
+Below you can see how the content of a scenario file is structured along with examples of all the actions, conditions, assessments supported

 A Scenario is a 'canned' instruction set with requested data to be output in a comma delimited file that is executed by the engine and will produce the same results data.
 'FATAL' is used below to note boundary cases that will result in a fatal exception, stopping the engine.